-Tal Kra-Oz is a writer and law student based in Jerusalem.
+Tal Kra-Oz is a writer based in Tel Aviv.

 A new staging of ‘Salt of the Earth’ hints at a resurgence of the Canaanite movement’s anti-dystopian, anti-Zionist liberal vision